 London might not always seem like the most sustainable place, but there are always hidden gems for those seeking sustainable things to do.
 London is slowly but surely upping its game.
 From tried and true favourites, to new and interesting sustainable businesses and developments, there are plenty of hopeful things going on in the capital.

-Here are just five sustainable things to do in London for an eco friendly day out.
+Here are just six sustainable things to do in London for an eco friendly day out.

 1. Visit one of London’s parks to get closer to nature